Jeffrey Epstein Reportedly Had ‘Unexplained’ Injuries On Wrists And Shoulder

 — FBI New York (@NewYorkFBI) August 28, 2019

 Mark claims that attempts to obtain Epstein’s complete file from Sampson have yet to gain him any information.
-Despite being told to go through the DOJ and subsequently filing “appropriate requests,” Mark says he has been given the runaround and failed to hear back about anything.
+Despite being told to go through the DOJ and subsequently filing “appropriate requests,” Mark says he has been given the runaround and, so far, hasn’t heard back about anything.

 “I’ve done the appropriate requests with Justice twice, and have heard nothing.
 I was told someone is looking into it,” he said.